g-viet/djangovue/README.md

 ### Introduction

-A simple app using Django with REST + Vue.js
+A simple app using Django with REST + MySQL + Webpack + Vue.js

 ### Tutorial